safebootup/FJDEFILETFNCRACKER/README.md

 * if you see a gray box with a sign saying pdf not found efs/.... you are all good any other error means something is wrong.
 * Run the code click on the url bar and good luck to you.

-You must have the keyboard module the command to download it is
+note: the UID and O seem to expire every single day so you are going to need to copy and paste it often You must have the keyboard module the command to download it is
 ### How to install Keyboard
 ```bash